 Staying on Mahe island is the cheapest way to visit this country, but on the other hand you are not visiting Seychelles every year.
 So probably you are willing to see some cool islands, rather than staying on the main island.
 La Digue and Praslin are the most common islands to visit.
 Renting a car is a good way to explore the numerous secluded beaches on these islands, but a cheaper option is the local bus.
 Mostly all beaches have shallow crystal clear water and are perfect for swimming and diving activities such as snorkelling, so beach hopping is definitely one of the best things to do in Seychelles.

-5 adventurous things to do in Seychelles
+5 free things to do in Seychelles on a shoestring

 It’s not just a regular honeymoon destination; there is a lot of adventures to be found.
 Of course you make it all the way down here to relax on a stunning beach, float in crystal clear water and drink cocktails while enjoying an amazing sunset.
 Though these tiny islands offer more than this.
 From mountain trekking to nature walking and from swimming with whales to diving pristine coral reefs, the Seychelles has it all.
 Designated tours are not cheap, so try to organize them yourself as much as possible.